 - 1 cup slivered almonds

-- Culture the cheese.
-Transfer to a clean glass bowl or container, cover, and let rest at room temperature for 24 to 48 hours, depending on how sharp a flavor you want and the ambient temperature (fermentation will proceed more quickly at warmer temperatures).
+- Transfer to a clean glass bowl or container, cover, and let rest at room temperature for 24 to 48 hours, depending on how sharp a flavor you want and the ambient temperature (fermentation will proceed more quickly at warmer temperatures).
 At this point, the cheese can be refrigerated for up to 48 hours.

-- Thicken the cheese.
-Pour the ale into a heavy medium saucepan and stir in the carrageenan with a wooden spoon.
+- Pour the ale into a heavy medium saucepan and stir in the carrageenan with a wooden spoon.
 Bring to a simmer over medium-high heat.
 Stir in the cheese.
 Decrease the heat to medium-low and cook, stirring constantly, until smooth and glossy, 3 to 5 minutes.
 Remove from the heat and stir in the chives.

 - Dump slivered almonds into a bowl.
 Form cheese into a ball (this can get messy) and roll in almonds.

 - Serve and impress everyone!